List of Taboos in Kisii Community

 A taboo against women wearing trousers sought to prevent stimulated sexual desires, especially in the circles of close relatives.

-6. Women climbing trees and thatching on roof tops
+6. Women climbing trees and thatching on rooftops

 7. Women eating chicken gizzard meant for family heads